heavenize/subversive-javahl/history/MIGRATION_HISTORY.md

 ## Conclusion

-The migration from an incomplete, partially-customized implementation to a 100% reference-based implementation eliminates all potential JNI binding errors and ensures complete compatibility with Apache Subversion 1.14.5.
+The migration from an incomplete, partially-customized implementation to a 100% reference-based implementation with full HTTPS support eliminates all potential JNI binding errors and ensures complete compatibility with Apache Subversion 1.14.5.

 **Key Metrics:**
-- 43 files replaced
+- 43 files replaced (Phase 4)
-- 50 throws clauses added
+- 50 throws clauses added (Phase 4)
-- 1 new file added (NativeResources)
+- 1 new file added (NativeResources, Phase 4)
 - 0 customizations lost (none existed)
-- 100% reference compliance achieved
+- 100% reference compliance achieved (Phase 4)
+- HTTPS support enabled (Phase 5)
+- 2 OpenSSL DLLs added for SSL/TLS (Phase 5)

+**Final Status:**
-The connector is now production-ready with complete confidence in its compatibility with SVN 1.14.5 native libraries.
+The connector is now production-ready with complete confidence in its compatibility with SVN 1.14.5 native libraries and full support for HTTP/HTTPS repository access.